wheels docker init

 Development-friendly error messages

-flagVolume mounts for Wheels core, docs, and tests (framework development)
+box installruns on container start with--forceflagVolume mounts for Wheels core, docs, and tests (framework development)

-Production Mode (--production
+Production Mode (--production)

-)No source code volume mounts - code baked into image
+--production)No source code volume mounts - code baked into image

 Security hardened Dockerfile with non-root user (UID 1001)